History of Cumbria: The Border Reivers

-In an attempt to deal with the growing problem, the English and Scottish monarchs installed local magnates, with extensive local connections and considerable power, as wardens of the marches, operating from around 1296 onwards (following the First War of Scottish Independence).
-The Wardens were tasked with keeping order and trying to enforce March law, a customary law that had evolved since the thirteenth-century and maybe earlier.
-The north of Cumbria formed the English West March (the regions either side of the border had been parcelled out in the fourteenth-century, into zones called marches).
+In an attempt to deal with the growing problem, the English and Scottish monarchs installed local magnates, with extensive local connections and considerable power, as Wardens of the Marches, operating from around 1296 onwards (following the First War of Scottish Independence).
+The Wardens were tasked with keeping order and trying to enforce March law, a customary law that had evolved since the 13th century and maybe earlier.
+The north of Cumbria formed the English West March; the regions either side of the border had been parcelled out in the 14th century into zones called marches.

-Despite being in a tough area along the border, with the unruly clans of the Scottish west march and of Liddesdale in particular, facing opposite, Cumbria did not fare as badly as it might have from the reivers.
+Despite its challenging position along the border, opposite the unruly clans of the Scottish West March and Liddesdale in particular, Cumbria did not suffer as severely from the Reivers as might have been expected.
 The area around Bewcastle and around the borderline itself suffered, but the West Cumbrian Plain and the Eden Valley, rich agricultural lands both, were relatively untouched.
-The presence of Carlisle Castle, plus smaller strongpoints such as Askerton Castle, Bewcastle Castle, Naworth Castle, Burgh by Sands and Rockcliffe as well as the barrier of the River Eden, helped to divert the attentions of the reivers to the middle march valleys of Tynedale and Redesdale.
+The presence of Carlisle Castle, plus smaller strongpoints such as Askerton Castle, Bewcastle Castle, Naworth Castle, Burgh by Sands, and Rockcliffe, as well as the barrier of the River Eden, helped to divert the attentions of the Reivers to the middle march valleys of Tynedale and Redesdale.

-In Cumbria, the powerful northern families and other, lesser, gentry, who were appointed Warden and deputy-warden included the Dacres, the Cliffords, the Musgraves, the Carletons, the Lowthers, the Ridleys and the Salkelds (many of whom were involved in, or encouraged, reiving themselves).
+In Cumbria, the powerful northern families and other, lesser gentry, who were appointed warden and deputy-warden, included the Dacres, the Cliffords, the Musgraves, the Carletons, the Lowthers, the Ridleys and the Salkelds, many of whom were involved in or encouraged reaving themselves.

-It was not just the local magnates who might encourage the reivers – the English and Scottish governments did the same.
-The reiver light cavalry were useful to the Crowns in fomenting trouble against the opposite realm when required to do so.
+It was not just the local magnates who might encourage the Reivers, as the English and Scottish governments did the same.
+The Reiver light cavalry were useful to the Crowns in fomenting trouble against the opposite realm when required to do so.
 Border horsemen fought in wars abroad and at home on behalf of the governments: Sir William Musgrave's 'prickers' (light horsemen) were involved at the Battle of Solway Moss, for example.

-The problem of the reivers worsened in the last few decades of the 16th century, firstly because an increase in taxes forced an increase in rents which caused a breakdown of the ties between landlords and tenants, and secondly because many of the border families remained staunch Catholics following the Protestant Reformation.
-Only when the border effectively disintegrated (a process helped along by a ruthless policy of clearing out and killing many of the reivers) with the Union of the Crowns in 1603 did reiving cease to dominate the lives of the border inhabitants.
+The problem of the Reivers worsened in the last few decades of the 16th century, firstly because an increase in taxes forced an increase in rents which caused a breakdown of the ties between landlords and tenants, and secondly because many of the border families remained staunch Catholics following the Protestant Reformation.
+The Reivers’ dominance ended only with the Union of the Crowns in 1603, when the border effectively disintegrated.
+This process was accelerated by a harsh policy of suppressing and eliminating many Reivers.